sushang-thu/sushang-thu.github.io/_pages/about.md

 # Recent News

+* A review paper got published by Cancers on Mar 3 2020.
+Cheers!
-* Shang got invited as a volunteer reviewer for an article in PeerJ.
+* I got invited as a volunteer reviewer for an article in PeerJ.
+The paper I helped peer review got published in Feb 2021.
-* Shang settled down in Toledo and started to unpack the lab stuffs with colleagues on July 1st.
+* I settled down in Toledo and started to unpack the lab stuffs with colleagues on July 1st.
-* One of the manuscripts got major revision reviews in May.
+* One of the manuscripts got major revision reviews in May 2020.
-* Shang just learned several analysis pipelines in species-specific analysis of xenograft/coculture RNA-Seq samples.
+* I just learned several analysis pipelines in species-specific analysis of xenograft/coculture RNA-Seq samples.
 * Two manuscripts submitted in April 2020.
 Finger crossed!